skip to Main Content

 What Costs Should You Consider Before Signing A Commercial Lease Agreement?

 Most people are familiar with residential leases, but commercial leases differ in several key ways.
 A commercial lease typically lasts several years longer than a residential lease, and commercial lessees generally have less protection than residential tenants.
-As a result, it’s vital to understand all of the potential costs associated with your commercial lease before you sign it.
+As a result, it’s vital to understand all of the potential costs associated with your commercial lease agreement before you sign it.

 Security Deposits